 Up and down a fern frond and round and round a stone.

 A dreary ant, a weary ant, resolved no more to roam,

 He staggered up the garden path and popped back home.

 Read by Algy Pug

-This article was posted on Wednesday, October 4th, 2017 at 7:51 pm and is filed under Australia, Countries & Cultures, Mama Lisa, MP3's, MP3's of Poems, Poems, Poems about Bugs, Poetry, Recordings, Recordings of Poems.
+This article was posted on Wednesday, October 4th, 2017 at 7:51 pm and is filed under Australia, Countries & Cultures, English, Languages, Mama Lisa, MP3's, MP3's of Poems, Poems, Poems about Bugs, Poetry, Recordings, Recordings of Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response, or trackback from your own site.